CAC Certified Coins

 13718953

-Gem $2750 New March 24!
-Beautiful toning; shattered reverse.
+Gem $2750 Beautiful toning; shattered reverse.
 Excellent luster underlying golden rust toning at the centers with blue toning at the obverse periphery creates excellent eye appeal on this early Seated half dime.
 With only 9 stickered at CAC in 66 with none higher, this pop top half dime would be a great addition to a collector putting together a high grade set or would make an excellent type coin.
 The shattered reverse die creates additional interest.

 Seated 5C 1846 Seated 1846